Defining Student Success, Not Just Graduation

-For a diploma, school districts typically require that students complete specific classes with at least a passing grade and maybe fulfill a few hours of community service.
+For a high school diploma, school districts typically require that students complete specific classes with at least a passing grade and maybe fulfill a few hours of community service.

 Is it enough?
-In the midst of the current pandemic, parents, schools, and communities ought to be focused on a more important question: When students graduate from high school, what does it mean to be ready to succeed in a 21st century that seems so uncertain?
+From the introduction of AI to environmental instability to political unrest, the world has become more volatile and unpredictable.
+Parents, schools, and communities ought to be focused on a more important question: When students graduate from high school, what skills and attitudes will be essential for them to succeed in world that seems so uncertain?

-Many California communities have already answered that question in a serious and meaningful way by using a Graduate Profile.
-Although it can go by other names and take different forms, a Graduate Profile is generally a document that is created through a community engagement process involving educators, students, their family members, business partners, community and civic leaders.
+More than 100 California school districts have already answered that question in a serious and meaningful way by creating a Graduate Profile.
+Although it can take different forms and go by other names, such as portrait of a graduate, a Graduate Profile is generally a document that is created through a community engagement process involving educators, students, their family members, business partners, community and civic leaders.

 An examination of Graduate Profiles in several school districts reveals some common themes.
 In most cases, profiles are built around a set of succinct statements that reflect a combination of knowledge, skills, competencies, and qualities.